 We knew we would lose money on the transaction, so we were prepared for it.
 Being mentally and emotionally prepared to lose money is important.
 In the grand scheme of things, we just considered losing money on our home a sunk cost and decided to move on.
 Here are some factors which made the loss easier to swallow:

-We had enough equity to cover our losses.
 Losing money isn’t fun.
 Writing someone a check when you’ve already lost a lot of money is even worse.
 Thankfully, we had enough equity to cover our losses, so we didn’t have to write a check at closing.
 We put down 20% of the purchase price when we bought the home, and we paid extra on our mortgage payments.
 This combination ensured we would receive a small check when we sold our home instead of being upside down on our mortgage.

-We could have lost more money.
 The real estate market in our area of the US was hit pretty hard.
 We just left the Dayton, OH area, which lost tens of thousands of jobs, and for a period of time, it was in the top 10 for foreclosures.
 As you can imagine, that created an excess of inventory and decimated housing prices.
 Thankfully, our neighborhood was relatively insulated from the price drops compared to some of the other neighborhoods.

-Some people can’t afford to sell, even if they want to.
 The real estate markets in some locations are so bad that the majority of people are upside down on their homes and selling would mean having to fork over tens of thousands of dollars they don’t have.
 Many people are so far under in their mortgages that they decided the best course of action was to walk away from their mortgage.